 If you change the URL of any published entry, create an entry for your Redirect content type.

-- After you enter relevant content in all the available fields, save and publish the entry to the specified publishing environment.
+- After entering relevant content in all the available fields, save and publish the entry to the specified publishing environment.

-Now, if any user visits the old URL, he/she will be redirected to the new URL automatically.
+If any user visits the old URL, they will be redirected to the new URL automatically.

 Update broken links

 Broken links can affect your website in the following ways: